Wills, Trusts & Probate

 Frequently Asked Questions About Healthcare Proxies

-How do I choose the right person to be my healthcare proxy?
+How do I choose a healthcare proxy agent?

-Can I change my healthcare proxy if my circumstances change?
+Can I change or revoke my healthcare proxy?

-Do I need a lawyer to create a healthcare proxy in California?
+Do I need a lawyer to create a healthcare proxy?

-How do I ensure my healthcare proxy is recognized by medical providers?
+How do I make sure my proxy is honored?

 Is a healthcare proxy different from a durable power of attorney for finances?

-How often should I review my healthcare proxy and advance directives?
+How often should I review my healthcare proxy?